-An advocate, counselor, or the assistant dean of sexual assault prevention and response can give you confidential information and support before you decide what to do next.
+An advocate, counselor, or the Program Director for Sexual Health, Advocacy & Relationship Education (SHARE) can give you confidential information and support before you decide what to do next.
 You may have any or all of these options:

 - Call 911 or community safety (503/788-6666) for immediate help or if you are afraid you will be hurt again (calling community safety will result in a Title IX report).

 - Get medical attention, including a wellness exam and emergency contraception.
 An advocate can explain when a sexual assault forensic examination might be an option for you.